level23/druid-client/README.md

 Here is an example of how you can use this package.

-**NOTE**: This documentation is still under development.
-Feel free to give feedback.

 Please see the inline comment for more information / feedback.

 Example: